diversen/ollama-client/README.md

 * jinja2 html templates
 * plain javascript.
 * sqlite3 for data storage
-* uvicorn or unicorn for running a server
+* uvicorn or gunicorn for running a server

 ## Requirements